Three Keys to Unlock the Meaning of Your Dreams

 Master these tips to discover the hidden messages in your dreams.

 Posted January 22, 2014 | Reviewed by Ekua Hagan

 What are your dreams telling you?
 How can you understand their meaning?
 In my years of teaching people about dreams, I have found three keys to help unlock their wisdom and counsel.

-Understanding dreams is understanding symbols.
-When you dream of your mother, your father, your spouse, or your best friend, these figures should not be confused with the actual people.
-Even if you dream of Jesus, Buddha, or your spiritual teacher, don’t only think of these teachers as “them”; instead, think of them as qualities or ways of being that are aspects of you—aspects that you are unconscious of.
-And if you think of a monster, bad person, or abuser in your dream, this does not necessarily indicate something that is actually happening in your real life.
+To understand dreams, you must understand symbols.
+For example, when you dream of your mother, father, spouse, or best friend, they shouldn't be confused with the actual people themselves.
+Even if you dream of Jesus, Buddha, or your spiritual teacher, don’t just think of them literally.
+Instead, think of them as qualities or ways of being that are aspects of you—aspects that you are unconscious of.

 Caveat: This does not mean that some dreams are not psychic or prophetic.
-Certain dreams do tell you that a friend really is sick, to take heed of your circumstances, etc. I am focusing and highlighting the symbolic quality of dreams because our tendency to literalize the symbols in dreams can cut us off from the psychological wisdom our dreams offer.
+Certain dreams do tell you that a friend is literally sick, or that you need to be careful.
+However, I am highlighting the symbolic quality of dreams because our tendency make dream symbols literal can often cut us off from the psychological wisdom they can offer.

-The Spanish poet Antonio Machado wrote, “I am not I. I am this one walking beside me whom I do not see.”
+The Spanish poet Antonio Machado once wrote: “I am not I. I am this one walking beside me whom I do not see.”
 This is useful counsel in working with your dreams.